pabhd3/craft-pack-mule/README.md

 Make sure to check the appropriate config files listed below, to make sure everything is set up correctly.

+After hitting run, you will be prompted to choose an option listed below.

+### Option 1 - Solve Pack Mule Crafter

 `Setting Task Tier`
-After hitting run, you will be prompted to say which tier of the task you are currently on.
+You will be prompted to say which tier of the task you are currently on.
 See example below on how to input:

 ```
 What tier of the task are you on (1-10):